MFRL Library Board Meeting

 For Board Consideration

-A roll call vote was taken, and the motion passed.
+Trustee Kathleen Martinez made a motion to approve the motion and Ms. Claussen seconded.
+A roll call vote was taken and the motion passed.

 NEW BUSINESS